 I like the section were you got good views of the different types of pack saddles you use.

 You also have some very impressive horned goats, the ones with the big flat airplane wing type horns.
 Can they fly in a strong head wind?
 What breed are they?
-Smile Like your dog, looks like a Shelty X ?????
+Like your dog, looks like a Shelty X ?????

 The Expeditions I have made so far with Pete and Sam I have always after unloading let them munch on weeds around the Trail Head for a while "Fill Their Belly" then moved out.